merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-advanced-data-flow)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/advanced-dataflow/)

-The “Advanced Dataflow” extension is a set of additional adapters and parsers to increase Magento Dataflow flexibility.
+The “Advanced Dataflow” extension is a set of additional adapters and parsers to increase the Magento Dataflow flexibility.
 As you may know, Magento migration processes are introduced with profiles.
 Each profile is a combination of actions (adapters / parsers / mappers) to transfer data from one format into another.
-The adapters and parsers variety makes migration process flexible.
-The Magento enables customers and products (with or without an inventory) to be exported / imported using CSV or Excel XML formats.
+The adapters and parsers variety makes the migration process flexible.
+Magento enables customers and products (with or without an inventory) to be exported / imported using CSV or Excel XML formats.
 The “Advanced Dataflow” extends default bounds to cover more needs.
-The most essential “Advanced Dataflow” feature is orders import and export.
+The most essential “Advanced Dataflow” feature is the order import and export.
 It appends orders to list of available entities to migrate.

 Read more about [Dataflow HERE](http://docs.magento.com/m1/ce/user_guide/store-operations/dataflow.html)

 Magento Dataflow is a data exchange framework that can be used by both merchants and developers.
 The basic Dataflow tool includes preconfigured profiles that make it easy to import and export product and customer data.
 The profiles can be used as they are, or be modified to meet your needs.
 You can create additional profiles for operations that are performed on a regular basis.
 For more sophisticated applications, Advanced Profiles can be defined in XML to perform custom data exchange operations.

 The following instructions show how to use Dataflow profiles to export all product data, and import new product images.
+-
 ![Dataflow Profiles](dataflow-profiles_thumb_0_0.png)

 ## Step 1: Export All Products